Redot-Engine/redot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

     # Custom classes declared with `class_name` can also be used.
     @export var some_button: BaseButton

-Exporting NodePaths like in Godot 3.x is still possible, in case you need it:
+Exporting NodePaths like in redot 3.x is still possible, in case you need it:

 ::